tjhladish/AbcSmc/README.md

 # AbcSmc
 Sequential Monte Carlo Approximate Bayesian Computation with Partial Least Squares

 AbcSmc is a parameter estimation library implemented in C++ that has been developed to enable fitting complex stochastic models to disparate types of empirical data.
-Because of the long running times, often requiring years of computation, AbcSmc is particularly well-suited to being used in high performance (e.g. cluster or supercomputer) environments
+We use partial least squares to address problems arising from parameters and/or empirical metrics that co-vary or are unidentifiable (parameters) or uninformative (metrics).
+Because of the long running times, often requiring many processor-core years of computation, AbcSmc is particularly well-suited to being used in high performance (e.g. cluster or supercomputer) environments.
+AbcSmc includes a convenient means of distributing and gathering work in HPC environments: the program pulls jobs from and writes output to a standardized SQL database, and implements a dynamic load balancing scheme to compensate for variable simulation run times and hardware failures.
+AbcSmc uses SQLite for the database, for portability of data.

 ## Peer-reviewed publications that have used AbcSmc: